deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

 #### UNIT TEST: TESTING INCOMING URLS

-##### UT2 ----------------------
+There are two reasons to use Unit Test on Routes:

-* I recommend that you unit test your routes to make sure they process incoming URLs as expected, even if you choose not to unit test the rest of your application.
+1. Make sure if the URL schemas is processing as expected.
-* URL schemas can get pretty complex in large applications, and it is easy to create something that has unexpected results.
+2. In large applications, check if the complex URL schemes are creating unxpected results.

 ##### UT3 ----------------------